From Education to Ecology

 Rose is a recent biology graduate from the University of Rochester where she was a recipient of the de Kiewiet Research Fellowship.
 She conducted research in molecular genetics focusing on the transfer of bacterial genes to invasive pest insects.
 In the summers, she worked at a nature center in her home state of NJ, serving as an environmental educator and introducing students to natural history.
 Through these experiences, she has developed a substantial scientific understanding of the environment and a passion for environmental education.

 Additionally, Rose is passionate about living sustainably and has lived in several sustainable living communities and coops, serving as President.
 More recently she has developed an interest in environmental humanities and is excited by this new perspective of using art and literature as a lens to understand our world, our environment, the interactions between the two.
-She hopes to further pursue this interest through a graduate degree in the future, though in the meantime shares her interests in and knowledge of the natural world with children as a Forest Guide with EarthWorks Institute.
+She hopes to further pursue this interest through a graduate degree in the future, though in the meantime shares her interests in and knowledge of the natural world with children as a guide with EarthWorks Institute.

 Licensed Mental Health Counselor & Nature Therapist